ScoutmasterBucky/ScoutmasterBucky/README.md

 * Signature
 * Split

+**Workbook Heights:** Heights for areas, grids, and lines are all specified the same - each line is 26 pixels tall, which is about 0.7 cm when printed.
+"Lines" and "Grid" also correspond to how many lines or grid rows are shown.
+The heights are measured the same so a workbook row can be split into equal height cells and you can use the full cell with each of these.

 ### Area

 Shows an empty area, which is useful for drawings.

 ```
-- area: true
+- area: 8
 ```

-This is best used with a caption and setting a specific height, which is measured in centimeters (to match the grid height).
+A text caption can be included at the top, just like grids and lines.

 ```
-- area: true
+- area: 8
-  height: 8
   text: |-
       This is a caption.
 ```

 Properties:

-* `area`: Must be `true`.
-* `height`: Number of centimeters of vertical space to display
+* `area`: Height of the area in the workbook - see "Workbook Heights" for information
 * `markdown`: Optional, controls `text`
 * `text`: Optional, text / HTML / markdown to as a caption

 ### Grid

 Shows a grid, which is useful for drawings.
-The height is measured in the number of squares, which is very close to 1 centimeter.
 Due to technical difficulties, the grid will not be part of the generated PDF, but it would appear if a visitor to the site printed the workbook web page.

 ```
-- gridHeight: 8
+- grid: 8
 ```

 Optionally, a caption can be included above the grid.

 ```
-- gridHeight: 8
+- grid: 8
   text: |-
       This is a caption
 ```

 Properties:

-* `gridHeight`: Number of rows to display
+* `grid`: Number of rows to display - see "Workbook Heights" for information
 * `markdown`: Optional, controls `text`
 * `text`: Optional, text / HTML / markdown to as a caption